 Shunned and feared, Zero takes off.
 That’s when the other numbers realize his usefulness.
 They can’t go higher than 9 without him!
 When the bullies come, the Roman Numerals, Zero shows his superhero stuff!

 The math concepts are cleverly integrated into a really great story!
 We’ve read this book at least 10 times so far!

-Pythagorus and the Ratios by Julie Ellis, illustrated by Phyllis Horning Peacock
+Pythagoras and the Ratios by Julie Ellis, illustrated by Phyllis Horning Peacock

 I always heard that music and math were related but never really delved into it.
-Young Pythagorus explains how ratios determine what sounds are pleasant to listen to.
-These advanced picture books have a historical fiction element to them; Pythagorus really did hang rocks from strings to tune them.
+Young Pythagoras explains how ratios determine what sounds are pleasant to listen to.
+These advanced picture books have a historical fiction element to them; Pythagoras really did hang rocks from strings to tune them.
 These books are similar to the Sir Cumference series in that they will appeal to kids who like relating math concepts to the world around them.
 I wish both series had more appealing illustrations but that didn’t seem to bother my son who loves these types of math-y picture books.

-What’s Your Angle Pythagorus?
+What’s Your Angle Pythagoras?

 Sir Cumference series by Cindy Neuschwander

 A reader told me about this series and I bought about six of them to try out on my seven-year-old son.
 Each book is centered around a math concept — many around geometry — and include a mystery to solve.
-My son loved the mystery aspect as well learning the math idea.
+My son loved the mystery aspect as well as learning the math idea.
 Another clever twist is the names of the characters.
-There’s Lady Di Ameter and Sir Cumference.
+There’s Lady Di Ammeter and Sir Cumference.
 They have a boy named Radius.
 I think that is also fun while helping to reinforce math vocabulary.